tremaynet/week1-homework-refactor/README.md

 4. Always leave the code you are editing a lotter cleaner than you found it
+Method:
+Employed the use of semantic HTML to the existing code base and comments:
+    Index.html
+        1. line 11 Replaced the original <div> tag with the <header> tag to identify the introductory contents (i.e.; Logo and heading elements.)
+        2. line 15 Replaced the <div> element on the original index.htm with the <nav> tag to group together the main navigation links aka internal links defined in lines 16, 19 and 22
+        3. line 32 <div> tag was changed to the <figure> to identify content related to but separete from the main content flow.
+        4. line 35 <div> replaced with <main> to group together the content in the main flow identified in lines

 5. improve their codebase for long term sustainability